What is the TAP?

 Why should I participate in the TAP?

-- Close to 90% of participants had increased confidence because they were better prepared
+- Close to 98% of participants have increased confidence because they were better prepared

 Testimonials from participating companies